cryptocreeper94-sudo/trust-layer/replit.md

 ## Overview

 DarkWave Smart Chain (DSC) is a comprehensive blockchain ecosystem developed by DarkWave Studios, designed to surpass Solana and Ethereum in speed, stability, and features.
 It includes a Layer 1 Proof-of-Authority blockchain and the DarkWave Portal, a React web application serving as the ecosystem's interface, block explorer, and developer hub.
 The project also envisions "DarkWave Chronicles," a fantasy-themed game with a living political simulation and community-driven creation.
-The ecosystem is structured across three domains: dwsc.io (main blockchain portal), darkwavegames.io (gaming), and darkwavestudios.io (parent company site).
+The ecosystem is structured across four domains: dwsc.io (main blockchain portal), darkwavegames.io (gaming), darkwavestudios.io (parent company site), and yourlegacy.io (Chronicles standalone).

 ## User Preferences